 The officer said, "We have one person hurt."

-"One fall, right?" the man confirmed, and the officer said yes, adding "but you can't go over there right now."
+"One fall, right?" the man asked, and the officer said yes, but added "you can't go over there right now."

-The man said OK, then took a phone call and explained his predicament to the person on the other end.
-"Estoy acqui abajo,"—I'm here below.
+The man said OK, then took a phone call and explained his predicament in Spanish to the person on the other end.
+"Estoy acqui abajo," he said, which translates to "I'm here below."

 Later, the erecting and rigging crew joined dozens of other workers who were present that day on the sidewalks.
-The bosses had been taking headcounts to make sure no one else had been hurt or was outside.
+Supervisors had been taking headcounts to make sure no one else had been hurt or was outside.